nelson123-lab/Coding-challenges/Leetcode 75/Sliding window/sliding window algorithm.md

     return max_sum
 ```

-Here the window size is getting reduced when there negative sum.
+Here the window size is getting reduced when there is a negative sum.